rackerlabs/design-system/_component_design/popovers.md

 {% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}

 ## Specifications
-Refer to the following specifications when constructing popovers.
+Refer to the following specifications when you construct a popover.

 {% endcolumn %}